ultralytics/ultralytics/docs/en/reference/data/explorer/gui/dash.md

 ---
 comments: true
 description: Detailed reference for the Explorer GUI.
-Includes brief descriptions for all the major functions used in the dash framework for the Ultralytics data explorer dashboard feature.
+Includes brief descriptions for all the major functions used in the dashboard demo of Explorer API.
-keywords: Ultralytics, data explorer, gui, function reference, documentation, AI queries, image similarity, SQL queries, Ultralytics explorer docs callback
+keywords: Ultralytics, data explorer, gui, function reference, documentation, AI queries, image similarity, SQL queries, streamlit, semantic search
 ---